hernandezj1/hpced/README.md

 # Welcome to the RCC's HPC Driver's Ed course.

-  By following the modules you will gain a better understanding of how High performance Computing can help your research and instruction at Florida State University.
+  By following these modules you will gain a better understanding of how High Performance Computing can help your research and instruction at Florida State University.

 ## Goals

+  This 1 hour collection of videos and written resources will communicate the following learning goals:
+   - hahaha
+   - jajajajaj
+   - hehehehehe
+   - jejejejeje

 ## Structure